-Create and display contact buttons so that people have options in terms of how they approach you.
+Create and display contact buttons so that people have options regarding how they approach you.
 Some people will only call, some will never call and only want to communicate via email.
 Give them options so that they can choose.

 7. Reasons to dig deeper

-If you have a blog, case studies, educational content, how to's, checklists, surveys, technical specifications, drawings, and other valuable content then you have a chance to engage visitors in deeper and more thorough conversations.
+If you have a blog, case studies, educational content, how to's, checklists, surveys, technical specifications, drawings, and other valuable content, you can engage visitors in deeper and more thorough conversations.

 Blogging is the easiest way to stay engaged with visitors, leads, and customers.
-You can let people subscribe to updates as well as use blog content as the jumping off point of your email campaigns.
+You can let people subscribe to updates and use blog content as the jumping-off point of your email campaigns.
 Either way, you are staying current, showing expertise, and giving them a reason to pay attention to you.

 Using blog and email campaigns for early-stage prospects is an effective way to nurture prospects through the buying process.
 Using these tools to bombard prospects with sales pitches will have a negative effect, hurt your credibility, and annoy them to no end.